adct-the-experimenter/binaural-audio-editor/README.md

 https://github.com/adct-the-experimenter/import-audio-DAW-BAE

 This plugin will export audio from a digital audio workstation to the sound tracks of binaural audio editor so that one can use their DAW to edit audio and spatialize it in Binaural Audio Editor.

+## Shortcut Keys

+Press b with focus on graphical screen with 3d cubes to attach the last sound producer created to the last sound producer track and browse audio for it.

 ## Feedback

 Please email questions or comments to this email address bringerofawesomefood @ gmail . com without spaces.